josephsl/wintenApps/contributing.md

 ### Localizing add-on documentation and messages

-You must do this through NVDA translations workflow (Subversion or Crowdin), not through pull requests.
+You must do this through NVDA translations workflow (Crowdin), not through pull requests.

 ### Offering code and pull requests